logto-io/logto/README.md

 Boringly, we call it "[customer identity access management](https://en.wikipedia.org/wiki/Customer_identity_access_management)" (CIAM) or "customer identity solution."

+Subscribe to us right away to receive up-to-date information about the Logto Cloud (SaaS) as well as in-time feature updates. https://logto.io/subscribe

 ## Get started

 - Visit our 🎨 [website](https://logto.io) for a brief introduction if you are new to Logto.